-Memory and salience with N. Gennaioli
+Selective attention and preference elicitation with N. Gennaioli

 This project addresses well-known economic phenomena, such as the four-fold pattern of choice under uncertainty, the description-experience gap (Hertwig and Erev, 2009), belief-preference inconsistencies, and the risk-ambiguity discrepancy (Abdellaoui, Baillon, Placido, and Wakker; 2011).
 Recognizing the limitations of existing behavioral choice theories in accommodating these diverse phenomena, we turn to insights from human memory principles (Kahana, 2012).
 We investigate how the interplay between memory retrieval and the salience of choice parameters affects attention in uncertain decision contexts and, consequently, economic choices.
 Utilizing incentive-compatible experiments, we rigorously examine these paradoxical phenomena within a unifying framework.
 Our investigation aims to provide a more comprehensive understanding of decision-making processes and contribute valuable insights to the field of behavioral economics.